jbr242/swap-bytes/README.md

 * /topic: Show the currently subscribed topic.
 * /topics: List available topics.
 * /requestfile <peer_id> <file_name> : Request a file from a peer.
+* /msg <peer_id> <message> : Send a private message to a peer
+* /exit : Exit program
 ### Examples
 1. Sending a message:
    * Simply type your message and press Enter to send it to the current chat topic.
 2. Joining a new topic:
   * Use the command /join <topic> to switch to a new topic (e.g., /join movies).
 3. Requesting a file:
   * Use /requestfile <peer_id> <file_name> to request a file from another peer.
 Make sure the peer ID is valid and the file exists.
 4. Setting your nickname:
   * Use /nickname <new_nickname> to update your nickname in the network.
+5. Sending a private message:
+  * Use /msg <peer_id> <message> to send a private message to a peer, useful for discussion of file trading!
 ### File Handling
 * Uploads: Place files you want to share in the uploads folder.
 Files not found in this directory cannot be shared.
 * Downloads: Received files are saved in the downloads folder with sanitized filenames to prevent directory traversal attacks.